 The flowers are small, 4-parted, about 1/4 to 1/3 inch long, tubular shaped with a white corolla whose lips spread slightly.
 The lips are much shorter than the corolla tube, with the upper lip having one lobe and the lower lip with 3 lobes.
 From the tube protrude two stamens that have white filaments and deep yellow to brown anthers.
 Also protruding is a single white style.
 The calyx is green, short with pointed lobes (sepals).
 The ovary is 2-locular.

 Toxicity: The root is toxic - see notes at bottom of page.

 Habitat: Culver's Root tolerates most soils, but grows best in sandy or loamy soil, moist to dry, with full sun to partial shade.
 It grows from a taproot and small slender rhizomes which are nearly cylindrical and dark brown on the outside of older ones (hence the name "Black root").
 The rhizomes allow it to spread vegetatively and divisions of these is the best way to propagate the plant.
 The plant will usually be found in clumps.
 The flower stems are good for cutting.
 Besides the native white color, there are several cultivars available in the nursery trade that have other colored flowers.
 The plant can make an excellent back border specimen in the home garden.
 A single stem plant can by the third year provide a clump of 8 to 12 stems if growing conditions are favorable.
 The species is subject to a root borer pest - notes below.

 Names: The scientific name is derived as follows: "Veronicastrum" is derived from two words - 'Veronica' - the name for the Speedwell plants which were supposedly named for St. Veronica, and 'astrum', meaning 'an incomplete resemblance' - hence a plant that resembles somewhat the Speedwells; The genus is believed to by ancestral to the Veronica.
 The species "virginicum" - means 'of Virginia' - where the plant was originally collected.
 It was formerly classified by Thomas Nuttall as Leptandra virginica and prior to that it was placed by Linnaeus (the 'L' in the scientific name) in the genus Veronica, where in Eloise Butler's time it was known as Veronica virginica.
 Veronica is not the same as Veronicastrum.
 The current author name for the plant classification, ‘Farw.’ is for Oliver Atkins Farwell (1867-1944) American Botanist.
 Botanists have recently moved this genus and the Veronicas into the plant family Plantaginaceae, removing it from Figwort (Scrophulariaceae).
 The common name refers to a Dr. Culver, an 18th Century American physician, who promoted the use of the plant.
 (See lore below.)

 Above: First blooms will appear in early July, with main display in late July and continuing into August.

 Below: Flowers are about 1/4 to 1/3 inch long, tubular shaped with a white corolla whose lips spread slightly.
 The lips are much shorter than the corolla tube, with the upper lip having one lobe and the lower lip with 3 lobes.
-Stamens and style protude.
+Stamens and style protrude.